Kabul Zoo: History

-It was inaugurated in 1967 with a focus on Afghan fauna, being very popular with visitors and press.
+Kabul Zoo was inaugurated in 1967 with a focus on Afghan fauna, being very popular with visitors and press.
 The zoo once had more than 500 animals, with about 150,000 visitors coming to see them in 1972.

 The zoo suffered significant damage during the 1990s civil war; the aquarium was damaged by shelling, and combatants took the deer and rabbits for food.
 An elephant, 25-year-old Hathi, was killed when a rocket hit the zoo.
 Some exotic animals like rare species of birds, were smuggled out and sold in the black market.
-The Taliban, who took Kabul in 1996, initially thought the zoo was incompatible with their version of Islam, but kept it open after the zookeeper Sheraq Omar confirmed through research at the Kabul University that Prophet Muhammad himself kept pets.
+The Taliban, who took control of Kabul in 1996, initially thought the zoo was incompatible with their version of Islam, but kept it open after the zookeeper Sheraq Omar said research at Kabul University showed that Muhammad kept pets.

 The most famous resident of the zoo was Marjan the Lion, who died in 2002 and is buried there.
 A bronze statue of Marjan stands at the zoo's entrance.